Last updated November 2025

 Key Notes on Tablet Availability:

-Providers may change tablet models based on availability.
+- Providers may change tablet models based on current inventory.

 How to Apply for a Free Tablet as a Medicaid Recipient